sfestenstein/resume/resume.md

 - Developed and delivered a nine-part C++ curriculum for new software engineers.
 Conducted the curriculum in front of hundreds of participants.
 - Created a two-part course on OpenGL and Qt Framework, enhancing team capabilities in GUI development.
-- Presented four advanced C++ lectures, including "CMake Project Management" and "Distributed Computing with ZeroMQ," to audiences of hundreds of engineers.
+- Presented advanced C++ lectures: "CMake Project Management" and "Distributed Computing with ZeroMQ."

 ## Clearance